Sangram2905/NSE_Option_Chain/README.md

-#Disclaimer: Not financial advice, just an programing skill demo apply to all the reps.
+# Disclaimer: Not financial advice, just an programing skill demo apply to all the programs.

 NSE_Option_Chain
 Required to run BOT/ Program a Python IDE and install NSE API with "pip install nsetools" in CMD pip install yfinance for yahoofinance